 Although he and Paulson, who has appeared in all seasons of the show, but only played a minor role in Murder House, are again expected to feature heavily in Cult.
 They will play lovers Kai and Ally respectively, a relationship that Murphy has described as “a love story for the ages”.
 The creator has also described this series as Peters’ “heaviest season yet.”

 When will filming start?

-Production on seasons of AHS normally begin in the summer and this is likely to continue for season seven.
+Production on this season of AHS began in June.
 Murphy said in January that he had “just started writing” for season seven.

 How many more seasons will there be?

 There are three more seasons commissioned for AHS – season seven, plus two more.
 Season eight will air in 2018, followed by season nine in 2019.

 “We don’t know what the eighth and ninth seasons are about,” FX CEO John Landgraf says.
 “We’re extending it out of trust and goodwill but also, Ryan made a commitment that he would continue to run that show and that he would be involved as he has been in the past with… designing and building the show from the ground up.